samilawson/LazyBot/README.md

 ##Features
 ###NationStates
 //nat <nation name> gives a bunch of nation info, type //more <nation name> for more nation info
 //reg <region name> gives info about a region

-###Other
+###LazyBot Commands
 //invite sends the url to invite this bot to your server
 //testserv sends an invite to my Bot HQ
 //suggest leave me a suggestion!
 //stats gives all kinds of stats
 //ping Pong!
 //wiki <input> gives the wikipedia page of the input if it is valid

-//funny gives a random Cyanide and Happiness Comic
+//funny gives a random Cyanide & Happiness Comic
 //serverinfo gives info about the server
+//news will ask for a news outlet and will give the top four headlines
+//clock gives a world clock
+//reddit allows you to search a subreddit and get the 5 newest posts LazyBot Admin Commands Requires manage server, manage roles, and manage members permissions!
+###Server Management
 //kick <mention a user> Kicks the mentioned user, only works if the kicker has kick member perms
 //addrole <metion user> <role name> Adds the given role to the mentioned user
 //removerole <mention user> <role name> same as //addrole but removes it